northeastern-rc/rc-public-documentation/docs/source/first_steps/cps_ood.rst

  :width: 400
  :alt: show inside ipykernel.

 A new file will be created inside your directory called **Untitled.ipynb**.
-You can rename it by right-click + Rename option:
+You can rename it by right-clicking on it and using the Rename option:

 .. image:: /images/cps-ood-jupyterlab-ipykernel.png
  :width: 400